mrjex/Clinic-Service/README.md

 # Clinic service
 Welcome to the Clinic service!
-This service handles request for publishing, updating and deleing Clinics.
-Apart from name and location, clinics also contains references to Dentists.
+This service handles request for:

+* Registering clinics
+* Deleting clinics
+* Adding dentist to clinic
+* Removing dentist from clinic
+* Retrieving a specific clinic
+* Retrieving all clinics
+* Retrieving clinics within radius
+* Retrieving N cloest clinics

 ## Getting started

-This service is written in Java.
-[Check this link for more information about Java.](https://www.java.com/en/)

 To run this service you need to follow the steps described below: